EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-In this paper, we presents \ActionFed, a communication-efficient DNN partitioning-based federated learning (DPFL) framework for resource-constrained devices.
-DPFL partitions a DNN and offloads some of the layers of the DNN (or computation) from a resource constrained device to an edge server. \ActionFed proposes pre-training initialization to eliminate the transmission of the gradient from the server-side model to device-side model in DPFL for the first time and designs a novel replay buffer mechanism with quantization-based compression to further reduce the communication cost incurred by transferring activation.
-In other words, \ActionFed proposes a unique way of carrying out the forward and backward passes for efficiently training in resource constrained environments.
-We comprehensively evaluate \ActionFed in a real device-edge testbed and demonstrate that \ActionFed can reduce the accuracy degradation caused by state-of-the-art local loss-based DPFL methods while significantly reducing the communication cost and training latency compared to state-of-the-art DPFL methods.
+In this \di{article}, we present \mytitle, a communication-efficient DNN partitioning-based federated learning (DPFL) framework.
+DPFL partitions a DNN and offloads some of the layers of the DNN (or computation) from a resource constrained device to the server. \mytitle proposes pre-trained initialization to eliminate the transmission of the gradient from the server-side model to device-side model in DPFL for the first time and designs a novel replay buffer mechanism with quantization-based compression to further reduce the communication cost incurred by transferring activation.
+In other words, \mytitle proposes a unique way of carrying out the forward and backward passes for efficiently training in resource constrained environments.
+We comprehensively evaluate \mytitle and demonstrate that \mytitle can reduce the accuracy degradation caused by state-of-the-art local loss-based DPFL methods while significantly improving the communication efficiency and training speed compared to classical FL and state-of-the-art DPFL methods.